magpeng1/L-WISE/README.md

 # Running psychophysics experiments (see "psych_code" directory)

 The psych_code directory contains code to replicate our psychophysics experiments.
-The codebase is designed to streamline the process of setting up and running new experiments using cloud-based services.
+The codebase is designed to streamline the process of setting up and running new experiments using Amazon Web Services (AWS).
 In addition to HTML/Javascript code that enables the experiments to run in a web browser, we include scripts for automatically setting up the infrastructure to host these experiments online through the AWS platform, such that participants can then be recruited from Prolific or Mechanical Turk.
+It is also convenient to use the same setup to run the experiment locally for in-person participants.

 ## Quick start: hosting pre-designed experiments from the L-WISE paper on Prolific and AWS